fareed1983/profile/site/homepi-cicd-pipeline.md

 The repositories of the source code for this tutorial are at:

-* [https://github.com/fareed1983/homepi](https://github.com/fareed1983/homepi) - The core Raspberry Pi IaC.
+* [https://github.com/fareed1983/homepi-public](https://github.com/fareed1983/homepi-public) - The core Raspberry Pi IaC.
 * [https://github.com/fareed1983/profile](https://github.com/fareed1983/profile) - The profile website with a CI/CD workflow.

-You are encouraged to note the commit history as I started as a noob and you can follow how my understanding grew as I progressed.

 ## 2\.
 Preparing the Pi {#2.-preparing-the-pi}